MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-user-mode-preview.md

 ## Launch App Package

 Use this option to launch and attach to an app package.
 Use the search box to locate a specific app or background task.
+Use the Package Details button to display information about the package.

 ![Launch App Package Applications tab showing cal in the search box with three apps listed](images/windbgx-launch-app-package.png)